canal-ourcq-villette-credit-hugo-dominguez-le-bonb

 Taking care of ourselves at Ora Studio

-A cozy little wellness gem has just bloomed in the heart of the 8th, named Ora Studio, the perfect spot to revitalize your body and mind, away from the hustle and bustle of the city.
-What's lined up?
-A high-end Pilates reformer studio, mat Pilates, and yoga – with certified, experienced, and passionate coaches – as well as a wellness area featuring LED mask bar, free-access hammam, Japanese sauna, and other relaxing treatments with cutting-edge technology.
-It's all set to make you glow from head to toe and start the week gently!
+A haven of wellness has just blossomed in the heart of the 8th district, and it's called Ora Studio, the perfect spot to revitalize your body and mind, away from the hustle and bustle of the city.
+What's in store?
+A high-end Pilates reformer studio, mat Pilates, and yoga – led by certified, experienced, and passionate coaches – along with a wellness area featuring an LED mask bar, a hammam with free access, a Japanese sauna, and other state-of-the-art relaxing treatments.
+It's all you need to glow from head to toe and start your week off on a gentle note!

 Ora Studio